LukasNiessen/ArchUnitTS/README.md

 ## 🕵️ Technical Deep Dive

-How does ArchUnitTS work?
+How does ArchUnitTS work under the hood?
 See [here](info/TECHNICAL.md) for a deep dive!

 ## 🦊 Contributing